sohamsg90/Gene-flow-network/README.md

 # Gene-flow-network
-Gene flow network dataset files provided:
+Additional data files for the paper - Reconstructing horizontal gene flow network to understand prokaryotic evolution

 1. network.txt - to be imported into Cytoscape
 2. annotation.txt - to be imported as node annotation in Cytoscape